 Getting serious about your gaming?
-Not sure about what you need for a proper gaming set up?
-If you’re thinking about getting a new monitor or TV to upgrade your action, here’s a quick guide to help you choose.
+Not sure about what you need for a next-level set up?
+If you’re thinking about getting a new monitor or TV to upgrade your gameplay, here’s a quick guide to help you choose.

 TV vs monitor for gaming: What’s the difference?